wnchan/tp/docs/DeveloperGuide.md

 The process is initiated when the user inputs a command to list tasks associated with a group.
 Here's the breakdown of the steps and class interactions:

-1. **Input Parsing**: The user's input is first parsed by `AddressBookParser` which identifies the command word and delegates the argument parsing to `TasksCommandParser`.
+1. **Input Parsing**: The user's input is first parsed by `AddressBookParser`, which identifies the command word and delegates the argument parsing to `TasksCommandParser`.

 2. **Command Creation**: `TasksCommandParser` parses the provided arguments, checks for correctness, and if valid, constructs a `TasksCommand` object with the specified group number.

 3. **Command Execution**: `TasksCommand#execute()` is then called.
 It retrieves the specified group by number using `Model#getGroupWithNumber()`.
 If the group exists, it then retrieves the group's tasks using `Group#getTasks()`.

-4. **Task Initialization**: If no tasks are currently set, `TasksCommand` initialises a default set of tasks through `TaskInitializer.initializeTasks()` to ensure that each group has tasks pre-set, reflecting the course's structure.
+4. **Task Initialisation**: If no tasks are currently set, `TasksCommand` initialises a default set of tasks through `TaskInitializer.initializeTasks()` to ensure that each group has tasks pre-set, reflecting the course's structure.

 5. **Result Generation**: Finally, the tasks are converted to a String format and included in the `CommandResult` which then displays the tasks in the feedback panel.